 - 2 small-medium butternut squash

-- 4-6 cups chicken or vegetable stock
+- 4-6 cups gluten free vegetable stock (or chicken stock, if not vegetarian)

 - salt and pepper, to taste